usharesoft/appcenter-docs/end-user/en/source/pages/templating/deploy-machine-image.rst

 	.. note:: If you click on the delete (garbage) icon, this will stop your deployed instance and remove it from your cloud.

-	.. note:: For Windows images, if you have customized firewall settings then the following TCP ports need to be opened: 3389 (RDP) and 5985 (WinRM)
+	.. note:: For Windows images, if you have customized firewall settings then the following TCP ports need to be opened: 3389 (RDP) and 5985 (WinRM).

+	.. note:: For Windows images, it is recommended to make sure that there are no pending Microsoft updates when you scan the source system for deployment.

 	.. note:: For all deployed Windows virtual machines, if WinRM service is not enabled by default, then it will be activated during the deployment process.

-    .. note:: For Windows images, it is recommended to make sure that there are no pending Microsoft updates when you scan the source system for deployment.

 	.. warning:: Terminating an OpenStack deployment may fail due to `a known issue in AMP <https://issues.apache.org/jira/browse/JCLOUDS-1318>`_.
 Click again on the delete (garbage) icon to work around the issue.

 	.. warning:: For Windows Server 2008R2, you need to upgrade WinRM to 3.0 on the source machine before scanning.

 .. _list-deployment: